 No eligibility requirements

-SEEK is a unique engineering camp in several ways:
+SEEK is a unique engineering program in several ways:

 Since the summer of 2007, NSBE conducted 14 SEEK programs in Washington DC, Columbus OH, San Diego and Oakland CA. SEEK is a three week STEM Program in itself has had more African – American students in one setting.
 Previous SEEK Academies administered by NSBE were so successful that they generated local and national media coverage, in particular a segment on Good Morning America

-NSBE SEEK camps have increased student’s knowledge of STEM fields.
+NSBE SEEK programs have increased student’s knowledge of STEM fields.
 This data was gathered from a brief pre- and post- assessment developed for the participants, along with surveys for their parents and mentors.